msrparadesi/robocat_ws/ctrl_pkg/README.md

-# AWS DeepRacer Control Package for Follow the Leader(FTL) sample project
+# AWS DeepRacer Control Package for RoboCat sample project

 ## Overview

-The DeepRacer Control ROS package creates the *ctrl_node* which is part of the Follow the Leader(FTL) sample project and will be launched from the ftl_launcher.
+The DeepRacer Control ROS package creates the *ctrl_node* which is part of the RoboCat sample project and will be launched from the rc_launcher.
 This package was extended and modified from the DeepRacer Control ROS package developed for the core application.
-For more information about the Follow the Leader(FTL) sample project, see [Follow the Leader(FTL) sample project](https://github.com/awsdeepracer/aws-deepracer-follow-the-leader-sample-project).
+For more information about the RoboCat sample project, see [RoboCat sample project](https://github.com/msrparadesi/robocat_ws).

 This is the main node with services exposed to be used by webserver backend API calls.
 This node in the AWS DeepRacer application manages the different mode of the device [manual, autonomous, calibration].
 It allows us to maintain the device in a single mode at any point of time so that the overlapping functionalities (like servo messages, etc) are not conflicting each other.
-In this package, an additional mode **followtheleader** has been added to support the Follow the Leader(FTL) sample project.
+In this package, an additional mode **robocat** has been added to support the RoboCat sample project.

 ## License